- primary (ages 5 to 11)

 Follow these steps if you want to teach primary or secondary, including teaching disabled pupils and pupils with special educational needs in these settings.

-Once you have a degree or equivalent qualification you’re ready for postgraduate primary or secondary initial teacher training courses.
+If you have a degree or equivalent qualification, you can do postgraduate primary or secondary teacher training.

-You also need the following GCSEs at grade 4 (C) or above, or equivalent qualifications:
+You need the following GCSEs at grade 4 (C) or above, or equivalent qualifications:

 You may be able to show you meet the standard in another way if you do not have GCSEs.